 Distractions waste time, not only in the momentary lapses of concentration but also in the time that it takes to get back up to speed.
 This can be a big drain on productivity, losing hours of time in each working day.

-If this is happening to the employees who need to concentrate the most, it’s something that needs to be solved.
-Having a quiet booth in the office means providing a place where high-performance employees can go to get the focus they need.
+If this is happening to the employees who need to concentrate the most, it’s something your business needs to solve.
+Having a quiet booth in the office means providing a place where high-performance employees can get the focus they need.

-It also means reducing stress levels, which can be raised by the presence of constant noise in day to day life.
+It also means reducing stress levels, which can be raised by the presence of constant office noise.